 Starring: Tony Leung, Maggie Cheung

-Plot: A man and a woman move in to neighbouring Hong Kong apartments and form a bond when they both suspect their spouses of extra-marital activities.
+Plot: A man and a woman move in to neighboring Hong Kong apartments and form a bond when they both suspect their spouses of extra-marital activities.

 Top Critics’ Mark: 88%